yar3333/nanomigrator/README.md

 NanoMigrator
 ============

-NanoMigrator is a C# tool to apply migrations (up and down) to database. `MySQL` and `MS SQL Server` are supported.
+NanoMigrator is a C# tool to apply migrations (up and down) to database. `MySQL`, `MS SQL Server` and `MongoDB` are supported.

 Features:

-  * simple: just a SQL/CMD/BAT/EXE files in specific folder;
+  * simple: just a SQL/JSON/CMD/BAT/EXE files in specific folder;
   * support several environments (custom connection groups, such as `development` and `production`);
   * support several databases per environment.